-The first quarter of the year is a natural landmark that prompts many small business owners to pause and consider the trajectory of their marketing strategies.
+The first half of the year is a natural landmark that prompts many small business owners to pause and consider the impact of their marketing efforts.
 Which promotions performed better than expected?
-Did any campaigns fall short of their projected targets – or, even worse, get written off as abject failures?
+Did any campaigns fall short of their projected targets – or, even worse, get written off as complete failures?
 And, ultimately, how can companies maximize the hits of last year and minimize the misses?

-To make this year’s marketing strategy the best that it can be, engage in cross-media marketing with a focus on audience segmentation, promoting each outreach medium using the others and testing different tactics to narrow down what’s most effective.
+To make 2019’s marketing strategy the best that it can be, engage in cross-media marketing with a focus on audience segmentation, promoting each outreach medium using the others and testing different tactics to narrow down what’s most effective.

 How to begin your marketing strategy

-When you’re trying to gauge the success of your 2014 direct mail, email or social media-based promotions, one of the first questions to ask is whether these marketing efforts were launched independently or as part of a bigger, integrated campaign.
-Single-channel campaigns typically have less than stellar results.
-If your sales numbers, web traffic, conversions or returns on investment left something to be desired last year, putting together a cross-media marketing strategy that combines direct mail with email and social could be just what your company needs to take its outreach to the next level this year.
+When you’re trying to gauge the success of your 2019 direct mail, email or social media-based promotions, one of the first questions to ask is whether these marketing efforts were launched independently or as part of a bigger, integrated campaign.
+Single-channel campaigns typically have less than exciting results.
+If your sales numbers, web traffic, conversions left something to be desired last year, putting together a cross-media marketing strategy that combines all three could be just what your company needs!

-So, how can your business go about creating a campaign that combines direct mail with digital channels to maximize customer engagement and boost ROI?
+So, how can your business go about creating a campaign that combines direct mail with digital channels to maximize customer engagement?